muratk5n/thirdwave/en/README.md

 ---

-Current talks on Flint, MI are about who needs to get the blame for its previous water woes..
+Latest on Flint, MI are about who needs to get the blame for its previous water woes..
 There are no more water problems there AFAIK.

 ---